keithlee96/object-set-js/README.md

 ### Even works with objects modified after insertion!
 ```
 const obj1 = { a: 'a' };
 const obj2 = { a: 'a' };
 const obj3 = { a: 'a', b: 'b' };

 const set = new ObjectSet();
 set.add(obj1);

 console.log(set.has(obj2)); // true
-  // modify obj1 to look like obj3

 obj1.b = 'b';

 console.log(set.has(obj1)); // false, since obj1 has been modified
 console.log(set.has(obj2)); // still true, since obj1 was inserted before it was modified
 console.log(set.has(obj3)); // false

-  set.add(obj1); // add the new object 1
+set.add(obj1);

 console.log(set.has(obj1)); // true
 console.log(set.has(obj2)); // true
 console.log(set.has(obj3)); // true
 ```

 ## Documentation

 As ObjectSet was designed to share the same interface as the Set datastructure, [the official mozilla Set documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set) is applicable to ObjectSet.
 All operations defined in the Set documentation have been implemented in ObjectSet.
-As you can see below, the documentation for ObjectSet is almost identical to that of Set.
-The primary disadvantage of this ObjectSet implementation over the native Set implementation is that **ObjectSet is not garenteed keep track of insertion order**, but that seems to be an acceptable tradeoff to be able to handle sets of Objects.
+As you can see below, the documentation for ObjectSet is almost identical to that of Set, with ObjectSet having a little extra functionality.
+The primary differnce is that ObjectSet uses a deep object comparison to detemine equality, instead of reference equality in the native Set implementation.
+The primary disadvantage of the ObjectSet implementation over the native Set implementation is that **ObjectSet is not garenteed keep track of insertion order**, which was an acceptable tradeoff.

 ### ObjectSet Properties